-Particularly, in the computational area the challenge is selecting and testing machine learning algorithms that could be integrated in a complete model of recognition of learning-centered emotions.
 In this sense, two approaches have been used to recognize human emotions [5]: The objective, using sensors or capturing images; as in the recognition of facial expressions, voice, heart rate, body language, body's thermal activity, muscular activity and brain waves.
 And the subjective, such as contextual analysis through direct observation, surveys, or interrogations of the individuals themselves.

 The automatic recognition of emotions and the human-machine interaction can be considered, then, from the use of physiological signal sensors that allow the acquisition of data through voice analysis, video images of the face, eyes, head, or body movements of the people [5].

 Within the human-machine interfaces that capture physiological signals that can help in the recognition of emotions, as mentioned in [6], the brain wave diadems that send information to an electronic device in the form of an electroencephalogram (EEG) are found.

-There are also cardiovascular wristbands, that measure heart rate and provide information in the form of an electrocardiogram (ECG); electrodermal activity sensors, that measure the level of conductivity of the skin through sweat on the hands; thermal cameras that allow the measurement of the temperature change of the human body associated with the different emotional states.
+There are also cardiovascular wristbands, which measure heart rate and provide information in the form of an electrocardiogram (ECG); electrodermal activity sensors that measure the level of conductivity of the skin through sweat on the hands; thermal cameras that allow the measurement of the temperature change of the human body associated with the different emotional states.

 There are also devices that measure muscle electrical activity in response to a nerve stimulation of a muscle, in the form of an electromyography (EMG).
-Regarding devices related to the identification of people's behavior -such as body postures and gestures- there are traditional video cameras, webcams or augment-ed reality that allow the recording of facial expressions and body movements, as well as eye tracking, important to the recognition of emotions.
+Regarding devices related to the identification of people's behavior -such as body postures and gestures- there are traditional video cameras, webcams or augmented reality that allow the recording of facial expressions and body movements, as well as eye tracking, important to the recognition of emotions.
 In this type of devices, there are also voice recorders, another medium used to identify emotions, as mentioned in [7].

 The data obtained from different devices must be processed and classified based on a specific objective.
 In this case, they will be used for the recognition of learningcentered emotions and captured in real educational environments when students are executing a learning activity.
-These activities can be done through an electronic device and using an intelligent tutorial system or MOOC (Massive Open Online Courses), through an educational videogame, using a computer in a traditional way, whether watching a video, studying, investigating or reading.
+Therefore, it is expected to contribute to physiological signal processing technics, from their capture, preprocessing, selection of characteristics and, finally, with the identification of learning-centered emotions.